Should You Give Up Your Day Job to Be a Writer?

 What is your plan for keeping loneliness at bay?
 Joining writers’ guilds or groups of writers is a good way to receive support from like-minded people.

-Every country has such unions.
-You can browse the following site to find your country: http://www.author-network.com/org.html.
+Every country has such unions or writing groups.
 For instance, some helpful UK links are:

 What about face-to-face communication?